All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 CJC-1295 is a synthetic analog of GHRH with a modified amino acid sequence that resists enzymatic degradation.
 The "no DAC" version (without drug affinity complex) has a shorter half-life of approximately 30 minutes, which produces a more physiological pulse pattern compared to the DAC version.
 Studies published in the Journal of Clinical Endocrinology & Metabolism demonstrated that CJC-1295 increases GH secretion in a dose-dependent manner with sustained effects over multiple days.

 Ipamorelin works through a different receptor entirely.
-It is a selective ghrelin receptor agonist (growth hormone secretagogue receptor, GHS-R).
-Unlike older ghrelin mimetics like GHRP-6, ipamorelin does not significantly elevate cortisol, prolactin, or appetite.
+It's a selective ghrelin receptor agonist (growth hormone secretagogue receptor, GHS-R).
+Unlike older ghrelin mimetics like GHRP-6, ipamorelin doesn't significantly improve cortisol, prolactin, or appetite.
 This selectivity is what makes it valuable in a stack: you get GH stimulation without the metabolic side effects that could undermine the longevity goals of the protocol.

-When CJC-1295 and ipamorelin are combined, they produce a synergistic effect.
+When CJC-1295 and ipamorelin are combined, they produce a combined effect.
 CJC-1295 amplifies the GHRH signal while ipamorelin provides an independent stimulus through the ghrelin receptor.
-The result is a GH pulse that is larger than either peptide would produce alone, while still maintaining the pulsatile pattern that distinguishes this approach from exogenous HGH injection.
+The result is a GH pulse that's larger than either peptide would produce alone, while still maintaining the pulsatile pattern that distinguishes this approach from exogenous HGH injection.

 Which hallmarks does this address?
 Primarily deregulated nutrient sensing (through the GH/IGF-1/insulin axis), stem cell exhaustion (GH supports tissue regeneration), and altered intercellular communication (GH modulates immune and inflammatory signaling).